Thirteen Unsafe Buildings: A Community-Led Look at Nigeria's Public School Infrastructure Gap

 The communities are not passive.
 The question is whether the frameworks they are offered are worth engaging with.

 The Ideal School Campaign will select one school.
 It will fund and document a targeted infrastructure intervention focused on classroom rehabilitation, water and sanitation, furniture, and foundational safety improvements.
-That school will be documented carefully as a replicable model: a record of what a functional, dignified public school environment can look like and what it takes, in practical and financial terms, to achieve it.
+This school will be documented carefully as a replicable model: a record of what a functional, dignified public school environment can look like and what it takes, in practical and financial terms, to achieve it.

 This is not a solution to the problem described in this piece.
 It would be dishonest to position it as one.
 One school, however well-executed, does not close a gap measured in the tens of thousands.
 What it can do is provide evidence.